 Car accidents are often life-changing events that happen in just seconds.
 One moment you are driving safely toward your final destination and the next you are physically injured and wondering what just happened.
-A driver will get into an average of 3-4 car accidents in his or her lifetime and let’s face it – not all of them will be the other driver’s fault.
+A driver will get into an average of 3-4 car accidents in their lifetime and let’s face it – not all of them will be the other driver’s fault.

 We offer a free consultation where you can discuss your case with a veteran attorney who will give you a reasonable assessment of your case and what happens if you are at fault for a car accident.
 If we find that you were not completely at fault for the accident, we will file a claim and work diligently to secure fair compensation.
 Call today for your free consultation to get the process started.

 At the same time, some drivers admit fault too quickly, which will hurt your chances in your claim.
-The best thing you can do to protect yourself is to exchange contact information with the other driver, but say nothing more.
+The best thing you can do immediately after a car accident to protect yourself is to exchange contact information with the other driver, but say nothing more.
 Once you exchange information, go back to your car and wait for the police to arrive.

 The following parties can help determine who is the at-fault driver: